-The overhead press is an excellent exercise for the lower, visible portion of the serratus anterior, adding impressive detail to the torso.
+The overhead press is an excellent exercise for generating active tension within the lower, visible portion of the serratus anterior, adding impressive detail to the torso.

-It works the front deltoids along with the lateral and medial heads of the triceps to, though without much of a stretch for optimal growth in these muscles.
+It works the front deltoids along with the lateral and medial heads of the triceps as well, though without much of a stretch.

 Our shoulders did not evolve to lift weights above our heads.
 The risk to them is far too great in the overhead press.
 Other options hit the same muscles better.
 As a classic exercise though, many will fail to analyze the facts.